sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-01/fiori-ios-scpms-teched19-01.md

 ---
-title: Create Xcode Project with SAP SDK for iOS
+title: Create Xcode Project with SAP BTP SDK for iOS
-description: Enable SAP Mobile Services, create a connection in the SAP SDK for iOS Assistant, and generate a master-detail view app with the iOS Assistant.
+description: Enable SAP Mobile Services, create a connection in the SAP BTP SDK Assistant for iOS, and generate a master-detail view app with the Assistant.
 author_name: Kevin Muessig
 author_profile: https://github.com/KevinMuessig
 auto_validation: true
 primary_tag: products>ios-sdk-for-sap-btp
-tags: [  tutorial>beginner, operating-system>ios, topic>mobile, topic>odata, products>sap-business-technology-platform, products>ios-sdk-for-sap-btp ]
+tags: [  tutorial>beginner, operating-system>ios, topic>mobile, topic>odata, products>sap-business-technology-platform, products>sap-mobile-services ]
 time: 15
 ---

 ## Prerequisites

 - **Tutorials:** [Get a Free Trial Account on SAP BTP](hcp-create-trial-account) and [Enable SAP Mobile Services](fiori-ios-hcpms-setup)
-- **Development environment:** Apple Mac running macOS Catalina or higher with Xcode 11 or higher
+- **Development environment:** Apple Mac running macOS Catalina or higher with Xcode 12 or higher
-- **SAP SDK for iOS:** Version 5.0
+- **SAP BTP SDK for iOS:** Version 6.0

 ## Details

 ### You will learn

-  - How to create a connection in the SAP SDK for iOS Assistant
+- How to create a connection in the SAP BTP SDK Assistant for iOS
-  - How to generate an app with the SAP SDK for iOS Assistant
+- How to generate an app with the SAP BTP SDK Assistant for iOS

 ---

 [ACCORDION-BEGIN [Step 1: ](Enable SAP Mobile Services)]

-The SAP SDK for iOS is designed to work seamlessly with a set of services that are optimised for communication with mobile devices, known collectively as SAP Mobile Services.
+The SAP BTP SDK for iOS is designed to work seamlessly with a set of services that are optimised for communication with mobile devices, known collectively as SAP Mobile Services.
 These include not only data services, but also features like analytics, push notifications, and app configuration.
 Before creating your first app, you'll need to ensure that Mobile Services are enabled for your trial account.

 [DONE]
 [ACCORDION-END]